-aaa.h Mean Sea Level altitude (MSL = altitude of WGS84 - Geoid Separation)
+aaa.h Mean Sea Level Altitude (MSL Altitude = WGS84 Altitude - Geoid Separation)

-M Units, meters (fixed value)
+M Units, Meters (Fixed Value)

-ggg.g Geoid Separation (altitude of WGS84 - MSL)
+ggg.g Geoid Separation (WGS84 Altitude - MSL Altitude)

-M Units, meters (fixed value)
+M Units, Meters (Fixed Value)

-cs checksum (EXOR over all characters except '\$' and '')
+cs Checksum (XOR of all characters except '\$' and '\')

-10.2.8 Format of the NMEA 0183 String (ZDA)
+12.2.8 Format of the NMEA 0183 String (ZDA)

-The NMEA String is a sequence of 38 ASCII characters starting with the '\$GPZDA' character and ending with the characters CR (carriage return) and LF (line-feed).
+The NMEA 0183 ZDA String is a sequence of 38 ASCII characters starting with the string '\$GPZDA' and ending with the characters CR (Carriage Return) and LF (Line Feed).
 The format is:

-\$GPZDA,hhmmss.ss,dd,mm,yyyy,HH,IIcs<CR><LF>
+\$GPZDA,hhmmss.ss,dd,mm,yyyy,HH,II\cs<CR><LF>

-ZDA - Time and Date: UTC, day, month, year and local timezone.
+ZDA - Time and Date: UTC, day, month, year and local time zone.

-The letters printed in italics are replaced by ASCII numbers or letters where as the other characters are part of the time string.
-The groups of characters as defined below:
+The letters printed in italics are replaced by ASCII-formatted numbers, whereas the other characters are directly part of the time string.
+The groups of characters are as defined below:

-\$ Start character, ASCII Code 24h sending with one bit accuracy at change of second hhmmss.ss the current UTC time:
+\$ Start character, ASCII Code 24h sending with one bit accuracy at change of second hhmmss.ss UTC time: